n6ls0n/coding-video-notes/README.md

 - Quantization reduces the precision of every coefficient in the block, which has the effect of setting small-valued or insignificant coefficients to zero.
 It is an irreversible or "lossy' process.
 The information removed during Quantization cannot be restored later

-- The behavior of this process can be controlled by a quantization parameter which affects the strength of quantization.
+- The behavior of this process can be controlled by a quantization parameter (QP) which affects the strength of quantization.
 A larger QP results in more quantization i.e. greater loss of precision but also results in more compression

 - QP is an important control parameter in a video codec because it has a direct effect on compression and quality